NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 The Networking service initialization scripts expect a symbolic link

-pointing to the configuration file associated with your chosen plug-in.
-Using the ML2 plug-in, for example, the symbolic link must point to/etc/neutron/plugins/ml2/ml2_conf.ini
+/etc/neutron/plugin.inipointing to the configuration file associated with your chosen plug-in.
+Using the ML2 plug-in, for example, the symbolic link must point to/etc/neutron/plugins/ml2/ml2_conf.ini.
+If this symbolic link does not exist, create it using the following commands:

 # ln -s plugins/ml2/ml2_conf.ini /etc/neutron/plugin.ini

-Due to a packaging bug, the Open vSwitch agent initialization script explicitly looks for the Open vSwitch plug-in configuration file rather than a symbolic link/etc/neutron/plugin.ini
+Due to a packaging bug, the Open vSwitch agent initialization script explicitly looks for the Open vSwitch plug-in configuration file rather than a symbolic link/etc/neutron/plugin.inipointing to the ML2 plug-in configuration file.
+Run the following commands to resolve this issue:

 # cp /etc/init.d/neutron-openvswitch-agent /etc/init.d/neutron-openvswitch-agent.orig # sed -i 's,plugins/openvswitch/ovs_neutron_plugin.ini,plugin.ini,g' /etc/init.d/neutron-openvswitch-agent